-SECTION - 4.1.9 Executive Order 12898, Environmental Justice in Minority and Low-Income Populations agencies are required to identify and address, as appropriate, any disproportionately high and adverse human health or environmental impacts of their programs, policies, and activities on minority and low-income populations.
+SECTION - 4.1.9 Executive Order 12898, Environmental Justice in Minority and Low-Income Populations

+E.O.
+12898 focuses Federal attention on the environment and human health conditions of minority and low-income communities and calls on agencies to achieve environmental justice as part of its mission.
+The order requires the USEPA and all other Federal agencies (as well as state agencies receiving Federal funds) to develop strategies to address this issue as part of the NEPA process.
+The agencies are required to identify and address, as appropriate, any disproportionately high and adverse human health or environmental impacts of their programs, policies, and activities on minority and lowincome populations.
 The order makes clear that its provisions apply fully to programs involving Native Americans.
 The CEQ has oversight responsibility for the Federal government's compliance with E.O.
 12898 and NEPA.
 The CEQ, in consultation with the USEPA and other agencies, has developed guidance to assist Federal agencies with their NEPA procedures so that environmental justice concerns are effectively identified and addressed.
 According to the CEQ's Environmental Justice Guidance Under the National Environmental Policy Act, agencies should consider the composition of the affected area to determine whether minority populations or low-income populations are present in the area affected by the proposed action, and if so whether there may be disproportionately high and adverse human health or environmental impacts (CEQ 1997).